Melanie Meier: Early life and career

 Meier was born in a United States Army hospital in Würzburg, Germany, where her father, who was serving as an army officer and her mother was the bookkeeper at the local Rod and Gun Club.
 Meier's father's career in the army took their family to many duty stations, and she attended a new school every year until she began junior high school in Leavenworth, Kansas, where her family settled after her father's retirement from the Army.

 Meier graduated from Leavenworth High School in 1985 and attended the University of Saint Mary in Leavenworth for two years before transferring to the University of Kansas in 1987.
 While at the University of Kansas, Meier joined the Army ROTC program and was selected for active duty.
 She graduated from the University of Kansas in 1989 a Distinguished Military Graduate with a bachelor's degree in economics.

-Current Legislative Committees
+Current legislative committees

 Melanie Meier has been a member of the following committees: